 We track a dynamic multi-factor portfolio that tilts weight toward the factors with the best recent performance, and away from the factors with the worst recent performance.
 Fig. 2 shows the cumulative performance of this dynamic multi-factor strategy relative to the S&P 500 since 1997.

-From the start of 2020 through August 5, 2022, the dynamic multi-factor strategy returned 34.8%.
-Over that same period, the S&P 500 gained 28.3%, for 6.5% of outperformance for the dynamic multi-factor strategy.
+From the start of 2020 through November 4, 2022, the dynamic multi-factor strategy returned 27.6%.
+Over that same period, the S&P 500 has gained 19.8%, for 7.8% of outperformance for the dynamic multi-factor strategy.
 Fig. 3 below shows the monthly performance of the dynamic strategy vs. the S&P 500 since the start of 2020.
-The dynamic strategy saw its streak of outperforming the S&P 500 end in July, as it underperformed the overall index by 1.9%.
-An underweight of growth and an overweight toward value contributed to the underperformance for the dynamic factor strategy in July.

 Fig. 4 below indicates the latest weights assigned to each of the six factors in the dynamic multi-factor strategy.
-For the next month, the dynamic strategy is overweight the growth and size (small-cap) factors while being underweight value and quality.
+For the next month, the dynamic strategy is overweight the momentum and quality factors while being underweight low-volatility and growth.

-We have developed a stock selection framework that uses composite factors across five dimensions (value, quality, momentum, estimates, and investment) to predict stock performance.
-The model produces a list of 100 favored investments from across the S&P 500.
-Fig. 5 below shows the historical performance of the basket of favored stocks, rebalanced monthly (orange line) and the S&P 500 (black dotted line).
+Our quantitative stock rating model uses composite factors across five dimensions (value, quality, momentum, estimates, and investment) to predict individual stock performance.
+The stock rating model produces a list of 100 favored investments from across the S&P 500.
+Fig. 5 below shows the historical performance of the basket of favored stocks, rebalanced monthly (orange line) compared to the S&P 500 (black dotted line).

-Fig. 6 (next page) shows the performance during July for each of the 5 composite factors that make up the stock selection model (blue bars), along with the performance of the overall model (orange bar at right).
-After underperforming in June for the first time in 2022, the model struggled mightily in July, underperforming the S&P 500 by 3%.
-Despite the recent underperformance, the model’s basket of preferred stocks is up 2.2% vs the S&P 500 year-to-date.
+Fig. 6 (next page) shows the performance during October for each of the 5 composite factors that make up the stock rating model (blue bars), along with the performance of the overall model (orange bar at right).
+The model generated strong outperformance in October, as its basket of favored stocks outperformed the S&P 500 index by 2.2% for the month.
+Year to date, the model has outperformed the S&P 500 by 5.4%.

 Market Valuation: Residual Income Model

 We use a residual income model to value the market.
 The residual income model produces an estimate for the equity risk premium, or the additional return that equity investors are compensated over the risk-free rate.
 The history of the equity risk premium is shown in Fig. 7.
-At the end of July, the equity risk premium implied by the model was 3.63%.
-This value, while it falls within the recent historical range of 3-5%, represents a decrease from the end-June observation of 3.97%.
-A decrease in the equity risk premium indicates a reawakening of “animal spirits” among equity investors.
+At the end of October, the equity risk premium implied by the model was 2.57%.

 Using the equity risk premium, we can evaluate the relative attractiveness of equities compared to investment grade fixed income via the ratio of their yields.
 Historically, when equities are expensive compared to fixed income (i.e., equities have a relatively low yield) the stock market experiences smaller average returns and higher volatility over the subsequent quarter (see Fig. 8).